How low can your garbage go?

 - Explore new uses for old items.
 When Betty and Jon took down their fence, they recut the wood, building a compost corral and a screen in the garden.
 The old pier posts from their deck were flipped over for use as pathway stepping stones.

 - Choose products and practices that support sustainability, focusing on quality over quantity, for example, and repairing rather than tossing.

 - Store noncompostable food waste – bones, grease and meat wrappers, for example – in the freezer until garbage pickup.

-- Set aside unwanted, still-good items for schools, shelters and other organizations that accept them.
+- Take unwanted, still-good items such as pens, rubber bands, etc. to schools, shelters and other organizations that accept them.

 - Reduce multiple trips to the store by stocking up on essential items, thereby saving gas and reducing pollution.

 - Use durable goods such as thermal cups, permanent plates and utensils.